colbenkharrl/personal-website/README.md

 ## Testing

-This application uses Jest for unit tests and enforces code coverage requirements.
+This application uses Jest and React Testing Library for unit tests and enforces code coverage requirements.

 Jest tests are detected and executed when they exist within a standard Jest `/__tests__/` directory.